 For the downhaul things are much simpler.
 There are fewer blocks and they are normally larger in sheave size (29mm or 30mm) so the effects of rope friction are far less than for the kicker/vang.
 Like the kicker, the downhaul has a lot of pressure on the system and is adjusted frequently.
 Therefore, wear through the cleating area is the main factor to be considered so we need a very durable rope.
 Marlow GP78 is the recommended rope – it will work and last exceptionally well.

 The outhaul system poses its own challenges.
 Unlike the kicker/vang and cunningham/downhaul, the outhaul is a lightly loaded system, and in very light winds the main load on the system is actually just the inhaul shockcord/bungee.
 The system typically has four small sheave size turning points, and another major source of rope friction in the system is the deck cleat fairlead area.
 When we uncleat the rope we want the pressure in the sail and bungee to pull the rope out as the sail is released.
 So, the key factor here is useability rather than durability.
 A year ago I rigged my Laser using the Marlow GP78 line but I found that it was just too stiff and I actually had to help the rope through the cleat/fairlead to help it release in light winds – even with our double puller inhaul bungee.
-As a result of this I moved to the far more supple Robline Polytech line which is perfect for the outhaul system.
-The slightly thinner diameter and suppleness means that it runs very smoothly, the Technora in the cover provides excellent grip in the hands, and even though it is fractionally thinner, the loads on the outhaul are not high so it isn’t a problem on the hands.
+As a result of this I moved to the slightly more supple Robline Polytech line which is perfect for the outhaul system.
+The slightly thinner diameter and suppleness means that it runs very smoothly.
+The Technora in the cover provides excellent grip in the hands.
 A lower cost solution for the outhaul is to use a Polyester covered line such as Robline Dinghy Control or Gottifredi Maffioli EVO Race 78.
 In summary we recommend Polytech for the outhaul– it will work and last exceptionally well.

 We want colourways that easily distinguishable between the three control line systems.
 Certain colour combinations should be avoided as there isn’t enough colour separation between them – an example is to avoid using pink/black with orange/black as in bright sunlight I found that I couldn’t see the difference between them.
 We asked Marlow to produce their GP78 in blue/black to give us another colourway.